Angie55/UC-Milestone-Project-0ne/README.md

 1. Logged into **GitHub**.
 2. Chose **Angie55/UC-Milestone-Project-One** from the list of repositories.
-3. Selected **Settings** from the menu that is just under the respository, it is the last item on the right.
+3. Selected **Settings** from the menu that is just under the repository, it is the last item on the right.
 4. Scrolled down to the section titled **GitHib Pages**.
 5. Under **Source** clicked the dropdown menu titled **None** and selected **Master Branch**.
 6. This automatically refreshes the page which took me back to the top.
-The website has now been delpoyed.
+The website has now been deployed.
-7. Then I scrolled back down to the **GitHub Pages** section where there is now an link to the delpoyed website, I clicked the link to view and check it.
+7. Then I scrolled back down to the **GitHub Pages** section where there is now a link to the deployed website, I clicked the link to view and check it.

-On submission the The Development Branch and Master Branch of this project are identical.
+On submission the Development Branch and Master Branch of this project are identical.

 To run the project locally by cloning from GitHub:
 1. Click this link to go to the projects [GitHub repository](https://github.com/Angie55/UC-Milestone-Project-0ne).